 Student conduct files are maintained separately from any other academic or official file at the College by the Office of Community Standards.
 The student's entire conduct file will be retained indefinitely if the case resulted in an expulsion, suspension, a rescission of acceptance, or a revocation of degree.
 Other conduct files will be retained for seven (7) years after the date of an incident unless the College is mandated to maintain the record in compliance with federal, state, or local law or College policy.
 Every student may review, upon written request, all non-confidential contents of their conduct file to the extent permitted by law.
-Audio recordings of hearings in front of a Hearing Board are used for the appeal process only and are not considered a part of the student conduct file.
-Recordings are generally retained until the responding student has exhausted all appeal options, after which they are destroyed.
+Audio/video recordings of hearings are used for the appeal process only and are not considered a part of the student conduct file.
 Educational Conferences may not be recorded by any party.